USC Architecture Overview

 Overview

-A decentralized oracle is an oracle which at no point relies on a centralized trusted entity for its security.
+A decentralized oracle is a provider of information external to a blockchain which does not rely on a centralized trusted entity for its security.
 Instead, each step in the oracle’s data provisioning process is executed by a group of independent actors, none of which have the power to unilaterally interfere with data provisioning outcomes.
 By adding decentralized data provisioning to Creditcoin, we enable it to trustlessly support smart contracts which can access the state of any blockchain.
-These smart contracts, known as Universal Smart Contracts (USC
+These smart contracts, known as Universal Smart Contracts (USCs), enable novel cross -chain applications that can react to verified events from other chains.

 Key Terms

-Source chain: A foreign chain for which Creditcoin supports bridging.
-We begin by supporting
+Source chain: A client chain for which Creditcoin supports data provisioning.
+We begin by first supporting

-, with the goal to enable data provisioning from any chain.Execution chain: A Creditcoin blockchain with oracle infrastructure and Universal Smart Contract support.
+Ethereum, with the eventual goal to enable data provisioning from any chain.Execution chain: Creditcoin blockchain with oracle infrastructure and Universal Smart Contract support.

 Architecture

-The Creditcoin Decentralized Oracle relies on 3 decentralized groups of actors:
+The Creditcoin Decentralized Oracle relies primarily on the following actors:

 Attestors

-These make assertions about the latest finalized state of a foreign blockchain (known as source chains) such as Ethereum.
-We don’t trust any one attestor’s report about changes to the state of a foreign chain: instead, a decentralized group of attestors must come to consensus about what state changes, if any, have occurred.
+These make assertions about their view of the latest state of a source chain, such as Ethereum.
+Creditcoin doesn't trust any single attestor's report about changes to a source chain's state.
+Instead, a decentralized network of attestors must reach consensus on what state changes, if any, have occurred.
+This consensus is provided as an aggregated signature of individual attestor votes that can be verified by Creditcoin validators.

 For more information on attestors, check out the Attestation section of the docs.